11 Function operators

 download.file then (add) a dot every 10 iterations, then delay by 0.1s.
 The more clearly you can express the intent of your code through function names, the more easily others (including future you!) can read and understand the code.

 Should you memoise

-Create a FO that reports whenever a file is created or deleted in the working directory, using
+Create a function operator that reports whenever a file is created or deleted in the working directory, using

 setdiff().
 What other global function effects might you want to track?

-Write a FO that logs a timestamp and message to a file every time a function is run.
+Write a function operator that logs a timestamp and message to a file every time a function is run.

 delay_by()so that instead of delaying by a fixed amount of time, it ensures that a certain amount of time has elapsed since the function was last called.
 That is, if you called